hainayanda/Draftsman/README_2_3.md

 # Draftsman

-This is Old README intended for Usage in Swift 5.1 and XCode 11.
+This is Old README intended for Usage in version 2.x.x.
 For newest version, refer to [main readme](https://github.com/hainayanda/Draftsman/blob/master/README.md)

 ## Requirements

-- Swift 5.1 or higher
+- Swift 5.5 or higher
-- iOS 10.0 or higher
+- iOS 12.0 or higher
-- XCode 11 or higher
+- XCode 13 or higher

 ## Installation